wcharczuk/microscope/README.md

 Microscope is a flexible yet minimal text evaluation language that compiles to native lambdas.
 It is useful in evaluating large numbers of strings (URLs, large chunks of text, etc.)

-Why do this?
+###Why do this?###

 Regular expressions are pretty bad at testing if text has certain elements, but doesn't contain other elements.
-Microscope acts as a layer above regular expressions that lets you combine operations logically.
+Microscope acts as a layer above regular expressions that lets you combine operations logically, producing cleaner expressions that are easier to maintain.

 ###Installation###